 As in the parish setting, a large table in an area away from interruptions and distractions (television, video games, music, other conversation, etc) is preferable, but any comfortable place with room for everyone to have a place to sit is acceptable.
 Out of consideration for all participants, always start (and end) at the agreed upon time.

 In either of these settings, resources required at each meeting are minimal.
 Each participant should have their own copy of the Bible to use.
-The translation used is a decision to be used by the group, as long as it is an approved Catholic translation.
+The Bible translation used is a decision to be made by the group, as long as it is an approved Catholic translation (It is actually helpful to have more than one translation on hand for comparison and to bring out the nuance of a particular passage.
+For guidance on on to select an appropriate Bible, see the article “Getting Started“).
 I tend to use the New American Bible in small groups since it is the version used in the liturgy and the one that most Catholics likely already possess.
 Each participant should have a copy of that week’s Sunday Scripture Study, and there should be at least one copy of the Catechism of the Catholic Church on hand for reference during the study.
-Pencils/pens and notepads are also recommended.
+Pencils/pens and notepads and a simple Bible map atlas are also recommended.

 FORMAT OF SMALL GROUP MEETINGS